 Following up from the cheaper YI Action Camera it’s now time to have a look at its bigger (and younger) brother, the YI 4K Action Camera (hereafter YI 4K).
-I praised many aspects of the first YI Action Camera: It’s cheap, the video quality is comparable to a more expensive GoPro, and the app is great.
-Every negative could be justified by saying "yes, but look at the price!".
-Many had complained about the price of the YI 4K, but looking at what the competition is doing I find it hard to join that protest.
+I praised many aspects of the first generation YI Action Camera: It’s cheap, the video quality is comparable to a more expensive GoPro, and the app is great.
+Every negative could be justified by saying “yes, but look at the price!”.
+Many had complained about the cost of the YI 4K when it was announced, but looking at what the competition is doing I found it hard to join that protest.
 The YI 4K is still a cheap camera for what it offers!

 I got my YI 4K in spring 2016, about half a year before the Hero5 was even available.
 The YI 4K shouldn’t be seen as the first YI’s replacement, but as a more premium model (just like GoPro used to do with the Silver and Black models).
 I believe that is also why the first YI is still being sold.
 In comparison to the original YI Action Camera, the YI 4K offers the following upgrades:

 - A touchscreen on the back of the camera

 - Recording at 4K resolution (25/30FPS)

 In this review I’ll not just compare the YI 4K to the original YI Action Camera, but look at it as it’s own product.
 After all, the YI 4K is more than double the price of the original.
 You’d expect it to be a better camera in all aspects considering that.

 This is also more of a long term review: I’ve been using the YI 4K for more than half a year and I believe that allows me to give you a better overview on how the camera has evolved through firmware updates and how the build quality holds up over time.